Tubs-Pluginz/StatusPlugin/README.md

 ## Permissions

 - `StatusPlugin.setStatus`: Allows a player to set their own status and remove it. (default: `true`)
-- `StatusPlugin.formatting:`: Allows a player to use formatting codes in their status (for example to color them). (default: `false`)
 - `StatusPlugin.admin.setStatus`: Allows a player to set and remove other players' statuses. (default: `false`)
 - `StatusPlugin.admin.reload`: Allows a player to reload all statuses.(default: `false`)
-- `StatusPlugin.admin.setMaxlength:` Allows a player to set the maximum length of statuses. (default: false)
+- `StatusPlugin.admin.setMaxlength:` Allows a player to set the maximum length of statuses. (default: `false`)
-- `StatusPlugin.admin.resetMaxlength:` Allows a player to reset the maximum length of statuses to default. (default: false)
+- `StatusPlugin.admin.resetMaxlength:` Allows a player to reset the maximum length of statuses to default. (default: `false`)
+- `StatusPlugin.formatting.color`: Allows a player to use color codes in their status. (default: `false`)
+- `StatusPlugin.formatting.bold`: Allows a player to use bold formatting in their status. (default: `false`)
+- `StatusPlugin.formatting.italic`: Allows a player to use italic formatting in their status. (default: `false`)
+- `StatusPlugin.formatting.underlined`: Allows a player to use underlined formatting in their status. (default: `false`)
+- `StatusPlugin.formatting.strikethrough`: Allows a player to use strikethrough formatting in their status. (default: `false`)
+- `StatusPlugin.formatting.magic`: Allows a player to use obfuscated formatting in their status. (default: `false`)

 ## Installation